msberends/AMR/index.md

 This package can be used for:

   * Reference for microorganisms, since it contains all microbial (sub)species from the [Catalogue of Life](http://www.catalogueoflife.org)
+  * Interpreting raw MIC and disk diffusion values, based on the latest CLSI or EUCAST guidelines
   * Calculating antimicrobial resistance
   * Calculating empirical susceptibility of both mono therapy and combination therapy
   * Predicting future antimicrobial resistance using regression models